 The Seven Steps to Awakening

 The next and perhaps most important step on the road to enlightenment came when someone suggested collating a series of blog posts into a book and auto-publishing it, which I did.
-To begin with, I didn’t appreciate how big a task this was and then I spent the next three years editing, fixing numerous grammatical errors and polishing the book’s content.
-Why is this necessary?
+To begin with, I didn’t appreciate how big a task this was and then I spent the next three years editing, fixing numerous grammatical errors, removing adverbs and generally polishing the book’s style.
+Why was all this necessary?
 Why go to all that trouble?
 Who’d actually notice?
 Well, apart from pride in a job well done, there’s the credibility factor.
 If you say you’re a communications professional then you have to show it, you never know who’ll read your work.

 For having been a reviewer myself here’s a last tip.
 If a reader tells you your grammar is poor, get over it.
 Go back and look for all those devious tenses, forms, persons and conjugation patterns, which seemed OK at the time of writing.
 Check, correct and get familiar with the finer traits of grammar and show the reader that a) you took note and b) you know your subject.
 There are a lot of tools and apps around that can help you, without altering the content, that’s where your skills as a storyteller or chronicler will shine.
 But take note, apps such as MS Word are like a car’s GPS.
 They’ll offer options but you still have to decide for yourself.
 If you don’t want someone commenting on your grammar instead of the content, double-check, correct, polish and be receptive but remember, to paraphrase John Lydgate, you can please some of the readers all of the time, you can please all of the readers some of the time, but you can’t please all of the readers all of the time.